Why a Boring Date Night is Better Than No Date Night

-Often, couples opt out of boring dates night because..well, they are boring.
+A lot of couples opt out of boring dates night because..well, that boring part.

 I love date nights and date days and in my search for the perfect, consistent one, I’ve come to this conclusion; a boring date night is better than no date night.